dogoncouch/LogESP/docs/siem/events.md

-parsed_on           The hostname of the system on which the event was parsed. source_path         The full path of the file from which the event originated. event_type          The event type defined by the parser configuration. eol_date_local      Event end-of-life date in the LDSI database. eol_date_backup     Event end-of-life date for backup copies. raw_text            The entire raw text of the event.
+parsed_on           The hostname of the system on which the event was parsed. source_path         The full path of the file from which the event originated. event_type          The event type defined by the parser configuration. eol_date_local      Event end-of-life date in the LogESP database. eol_date_backup     Event end-of-life date for backup copies. raw_text            The entire raw text of the event.
 ```